 Sexy Hair couldn’t get enough.
 What started as a one-time, walk-in emergency ended with Morroni being hired on to provide regular maintenance and continual enhancements over the next couple years.

 The big challenge?
 Multiple languages.
-A former developer’s poorly executed code structure was clashing with Drupal’s in-built multilingual capabilities.
+A former developer’s poorly executed code structure was clashing with the CMS’ in-built multilingual capabilities.
 Before Morroni took over the project, development had all but stalled and seamless bliss à la Microsoft Dynamics was looking less like the near future than like a fun little fantasy.

-Our team wasn’t shy about leveraging de règle, Drupal-savvy code to inject the most *oomph* into Sexy Hair’s Drupal-based webstore.
+Our team wasn’t shy about leveraging de règle, Drupal-savvy code to inject the most *oomph* into Sexy Hair’s webstore.
 Happy Birthday, Mr. President.

 Substance + Style + Confidence